adaanene/project_7-Devops_Tooling_Website_Solution/project_9.md

     - click on "configure" then under "Source code management" select "Git"

-    - enter your Tooling GitHub repository URL and add the credentials to your Github account
+    - enter your Tooling GitHub repository URL and add the credentials for your GitHub account

         ![add_url](./screenshots_9/add_github_url_and_password.png)